The Best Cooling Weighted Blankets in 2023, Tested by HGTV Editors

-Many weighted blankets require spot cleaning or dry cleaning, which adds even more to the cost, so all of our top blanket picks and covers are machine washable.
+Care and Maintenance: Many weighted blankets require spot cleaning or dry cleaning, which adds even more to the cost, so all of our top blanket picks are machine washable.
 If you spend $100+ on a weighted blanket, it'd be a shame to ruin it with one wine spill.
 While we chose blankets that can be machine washed and dried, reducing the number of times you put a blanket in the washing machine will help it last longer and preserve its quality.
 Plus, lifting a heavy blanket in and out of a washer and dryer is no easy feat, and they often require multiple dry cycles to get the job done.
 One way to minimize how often you need to wash a weighted blanket is by using a blanket cover.
 Most weighted blankets come with loops for attaching blanket covers, and many brands have come out with covers made from cooling fabrics like bamboo viscose, cotton and linen.
 Covers also allow you to customize the look of your blanket since they're not always the most stylish bedding accessories.

 We considered all of this and more when choosing the best cooling weighted blankets.
 Shop our top picks in the links below.